Overhead Bridge Cranes

 Overhead cranes are primarily divided into two groups based upon the design of the bridge with the overhead crane.
 This refers to the design of the bridge and not the position of the hoist.

 Top running overhead cranes are the most common.
 They can be designed to handle 1/8 ton to over 160 ton loads.
 In this type of overhead crane the bridge is attached to endtrucks with wheels on the bottom side, which run along bar or ASCE rail on the top of the runway system.

 Under Running Overhead Bridge Cranes

 Under running overhead cranes are typically used for lighter capacity systems.
-In this design the bridge is connected to endtrucks which have pairs of wheels on the top edge of the endtruck.
-These sets of wheel then run along the bottom flange of the runway beam.
-Alternatively, in under running workstation cranes the wheels on endtrucks are contained inside an enclosed track as it is with Gorbel Systems.
-Under running overhead cranes typically are limited in capacity by two factors, the strength of the flange of the beam and the structure from which they are hung.
+In this design, the bridge is connected to endtrucks which have pairs of wheels on the top edge of the endtruck.
+These sets of wheels then run along the bottom flange of the runway beam.
+Alternatively, in under running workstation cranes the wheels on endtrucks are contained inside an enclosed track as it is with Gorbel systems.
+Under running overhead cranes typically are limited in capacity by two factors: the strength of the flange of the beam and the structure from which they are hung.
 Under running or under hung overhead crane systems are popular because they can be suspended from the ceiling or roof of a building, saving floor space that would be consumed by runway columns in a top running design.

 Hoosier Crane is familiar with designing, building, and servicing all designs, makes, and models of overhead crane systems.
 If you would like to speak with one of our overhead crane professionals, please call us today at (800) 509-6131 or submit a request for quote.